top of page

 It is being built to:

-help children grow up in a wholesome Christian environment
+• allow our children to grow up in a wholesome Christian environment

 This is not a retreat from responsibility, it is a return to purpose.